eeshvardasikcm/eeshvardasikcm/README.md

 I am not playing RoK for more than 10 minutes to a half hour a day.
 My playing time on RoK will be reducing even more.

-I am actively doing a long term Ayurvedic panchakarma routine.
+I am actively doing a long term Ayurvedic panchakarma style routine.
 The panchakarma is reduced to a smaller set of panchakarma activities that can be done for 6-18 months.
 Some periods of increased adherence to a full Ayurvedic panchakarma are done up to twice a year.